 An ACR request for direct bundle EAS case sent by the S-EES:

 - includes direct bundle T-EAS(s) received in step 4 in 8.8.3.2 related to the associated S-EES(s) based on the EASID, which EASID of the associated S-EES is corresponding to the direct bundle T-EAS(s) profile.

+If the EAS is serving the UE of the lead ECSP (i.e. edge node sharing case), the EES sends the request to the EES of the lead ECSP including partner ECSP ID and skips step 2.

 2. The EES checks if the requestor is authorized for this operation.
 If authorized, the EES processes the request and performs the required operations.